adarshkumarsingh83/java_jse/APPLICATION/UTILS/roman-numbers-generator/README.md

         romanNumbersStore.put("IV", 4);
         romanNumbersStore.put("I", 1);
 ````
-> pass the number to check generate the roman number
+> pass the number to check generate the roman number\
-> iterate on the store and divide the input number with the stored value of the map
+> iterate on the store and divide the input number with the stored value of the map\
-> then call the method and iterate on number of the times of the result of the previous division
+> then call the method and iterate on number of the times of the result of the previous division\
-> and appends the passed stored key of the roman map to itself
+> and appends the passed stored key of the roman map to itself\
-> then return the result and add with the result value
+> then return the result and add with the result value\
-> then take the modulus of the inputnumber with the value of the stored map which we have retrived earlier
+> then take the modulus of the input number with the value of the stored map which we have retrived earlier\
-> then again to the divvision like before
+> then again to the division like before\
 > at the end of this we will get the number
 ````
  for (Map.Entry<String, Integer> entry : romanNumbersStore.entrySet()) {